Features of the Student Testing Application

 A test page can include the following sections:

 - The Global Menu section displays the global navigation and tool buttons.
 The banner above the Global Menu displays the Questions drop-down list, test information, [Help] question mark [?] button, and [System Settings] cog wheel button.

 - The Stimulus section appears only for questions associated with a stimulus.
-A stimulus is a reading passage or other testing material (such as a video or graphic) that students review in order to answer associated questions.
+A stimulus is a reading passage or other testing material (such as a video or graphic) that a student reviews to answer associated questions.
 This section contains the stimulus content (such as a reading passage or graphic), context menu, and Expand Passage tool.